tommay76/and_you_shall_receive/README.md

 # ADAD3400
+The following works are written in Java for the software Sketchbook [Processing](https://processing.org/)
 ###FINAL WORK###

-and_you_shall_receive:
+#and_you_shall_receive:

+This work is a multithreaded visualisation of local internet traffic that is captured from a local machine.
+The work aims to shed light on the sheer amount of data that is constantly being transferred invisibly and to some, unknowingly every second of the day.

-My main work, I built it for a windows platform, but I did attempt to also write a version for Mac users as well.
+I built this on a Windows OS, but I did attempt to also write a version for Mac users as well.
-To get it working on windows or mac, you'll need to download wireshark, which can be done simply online or through the terminal.
+To get it working on windows or mac, you'll need to download Processing, as well as wireshark, which can be done simply online or through the terminal.